-Designing Eden's Landscape Design Blog
+Designing Eden's Landscape Design and Installation Blog

 Designing Eden LLC has been providing landscape design, installation and garden maintenance services in Fairfield and Litchfield County for over 30 years.
 Richard, the owner, holds degrees in Landscape Architecture and Horticulture.
 Check out our landscape design tips and information from the only nationally certified landscape designer in Litchfield County!